Home

 I enjoy programming and even learning in my spare time, but I constantly feel like I'm on a treadmill — the industry is constantly evolving and new approaches and tools are emerging all the time.
 I feel like staying in a career where things change so quickly is bad because when you're older, your experience isn't as valuable if you're not doing something new and looking at how your field is evolving.
 Which is exhausting.
 However, I still want to be in demand.

 One solution is to increase the level of abstraction and work not with technology directly but work with people who will work with technology for you.
-You are still solving problems, but a little higher up — problems not about production crashes, but the business problems, and you solve it by delegating and decomposing, aka management.
+You are still solving problems, but a little higher up — problems not about production crashes, but the business problems, and you solve them by delegating and decomposing, aka management.

 Money